johnmburt/springboard/capstone_2/README.md

 # Springboard Capstone 2 project: Building a Board Game Recommendation Engine

+For this project I designed a board game recommender system that asks a user for a list of games that they already like, and then recommends games based on their game preferences.
+The system was trained using ratings data from the BoardGameGeek website, and I tested three model variations.
+After tuning and selecting the best recommender model, I deployed it as a working web app using the bokeh web server.

+For more details, see my [project report](https://github.com/johnmburt/springboard/blob/master/capstone_2/Capstone_2_report.pdf) or the notebooks below.

 ## Data download, data prep and utilities:

 |  Notebook  |  Description  |